(As Amended, May, 2019)

 Section 2.
 Voting Members

-Members who are in good standing and on the official membership roster for thirty or more consecutive days prior to a vote, whether or not in the same calendar year, may vote on any issues, resolutions, endorsements and candidacies placed before meetings of the organization.
-Renewing members, in good standing for the previous year, shall remain in good standing for the current year until their membership is suspended pursuant to Section 1 of the By-Laws, and may vote on any issues, resolutions, endorsements and candidacies placed before meetings of the organization so long as their renewal dues are paid to the Treasurer prior to the respective vote.
+Any member who is in good standing and on the official membership roster for thirty or more consecutive days prior to a vote may vote on any issues, resolutions, endorsements and candidacies placed before meetings of the organization.
+Any renewing member, who was in good standing for the previous year, shall remain in good standing for the current year until their membership is suspended pursuant to Section 1 of the By-Laws, and may vote on any issues, resolutions, endorsements and candidacies placed before meetings of the organization, so long as renewal dues are paid to the Treasurer prior to the respective vote.
 Any person who qualifies to vote as set forth in Section 2 is called a “Voting Member”.

 Section 3.
 Affiliate Members

-Any Registered Democrat who lives outside Cleveland Heights and agrees with the Purpose may become an Affiliate Member of the organization upon the payment of one year’s dues.
-An Affiliate Member shall not be entitled to vote, except that, upon meeting all the requirements of a Voting Member, and (a) if that Member resides in the city of University Heights, but within the boundaries of the Cleveland Heights – University Heights City School District where no other Democratic club exists for University Heights residents or such other club does not make endorsements for the Board of Education may vote on the endorsements for the Board of Education
+Any Registered Democrat who lives outside Cleveland Heights and agrees with the Purpose may become an Affiliate Member of the organization upon meeting all the requirements of a member in good standing.
+An Affiliate Member shall not be entitled to vote, except that, upon meeting all the requirements of a Voting Member, and (a) if that Member resides in the city of University Heights, but within the boundaries of the Cleveland Heights – University Heights City School District, and (b) so long as no other Democratic club exists for University Heights residents or such other club does not make endorsements for the Cleveland Heights – University Heights Board of Education, then such Affiliate Member may vote on Cleveland Heights Democrats’ endorsements for the Cleveland Heights – University Heights Board of Education.

-Any member may be suspended or expelled for misconduct in office or for conduct detrimental to the Purpose of this organization by a majority vote of its Board, provided that notice is given to all members of the Board and the member in question in the same manner and with the same notice as permitted for the notice of a membership meeting at least two weeks before such vote is taken.
-The decision of the Board may be reversed by a majority of a quorum of Voting Members either at a special or general meeting of the organization, provided that the member in question has requested that the matter be presented for a vote.
+Section 4.
+Disqualification Any member may be suspended or expelled for misconduct in office or for conduct detrimental to the Purpose of this organization by a majority vote of its Board, provided that notice is given to all members of the Board and the member in question in the same manner and with the same notice as permitted for the notice of a membership meeting.
+The decision of the Board may be reversed by a vote of a majority of the Voting Members at a membership meeting, provided that the member in question has requested that the matter be presented for a vote.

 ARTICLE III – OFFICERS, THEIR TERMS AND DUTIES